dwgebler/php_docker_helper/README.md

 Run `php_stop rm` to also delete the container.

 Run `php_rmi` to stop the container, delete it and delete the image so it will be rebuilt next time you run.

+XDebug is enabled using a reasonable default configuration.
+Just add the usual `?XDEBUG_SESSION_START=PHPSTORM` or `XDEBUG_SESSION` cookie and debug as normal.

 That's it!
 Hope you find this useful.